ARGOeu/argo-accounting/README.md

 If you want to continue use Dev Services we recommend that you use the `%prod.` profile to define your MongoDB settings.
 What that means practically, is that Quarkus will automatically start a MongoDB container when running tests or dev-mode, and automatically configure the connection.

-## Unit and Metric type

-The possible values of `unit_type` and `metric_type` are defined in two separate files, `unit_type.conf` and `metric_type.conf` respectively.
-The application reads those files and offers to the clients the available values by the respective GET requests.
-You can set the path to those files by filling in the following attributes in the `application.properties`:
--   `unit.types.file`
--   `metric.types.file`

-Finally, under the folder `/files`, you can find samples of those files.

 ## Authentication

 To access Accounting System API resources, you have to be authenticated by EOSC Core Infrastructure Proxy.
 These resources are protected and can only be accessed if a client is sending a bearer token along with the request,